vitran96/my-notes/3. Resources/Spring-boot.md

 Please take a look at [[Liquibase]] page for configuration.

 ## Config
-URL can be used from datasource
+URL can be used from data-source
 ```yaml
 spring:
   liquibase: